masalinas/glukose/README.md

-# Glukose
+# Glukose Gateway

-A light web solution to parse and manage the measures captured by glukose-service using IBM node-red tool to parse the JSON input measures.
+A light SaaS solution to parse and manage the measures captured by glukose-service using IBM node-red tool to parse the JSON input measures.

 ![glukose_2](https://cloud.githubusercontent.com/assets/1216181/13421902/9000ee1e-df91-11e5-9011-d8d80994b479.png)